Vrooli/Vrooli/packages/docs/docs/deployment/kubernetes_testing.md

 1. Change every deployment strategy to `RollingUpdate` instead of `Recreate`.
 This will allow pods to be updated without downtime.
 2. Remove `metadata.annotations` from every object.
 This is not necessary, and has no effect on the configuration.
 3. Change the `image` field for every container which uses a Dockerfile (i.e. is not an existing public image) to the format `<docker_username>/vrooli_<service_name>:<dev_or_prod>-<version>`.
 For example, `server:prod` becomes `matthalloran8/vrooli_server:prod-1.9.7`.
 This will allow Minikube to pull the correct images from Docker Hub.
-4. Replace every `secretKeyRef` with a hard-coded value.
-We can do this because true secrets are already handled on server startup using a vault.
-Any environment variables in the Dockerfile (and thus in the Kubernetes configuration) are not sensitive.
+4. Replace every non-sensitive `secretKeyRef` (e.g. ports) with a hard-coded value.
 For example, you would replace this:
     ```yaml
     env:
       - name: VIRTUAL_HOST